Fryguy/crystal_allegro/README.md

 # CrystalAllegro

-CrystalAllegro is a Crytal bindiner to the [Allegro](http://liballeg.org/) game programming library.
+CrystalAllegro is a Crystal binding to the [Allegro](http://liballeg.org/) game programming library.

 ## Installation